 - The victim did not have the fear of bodily injury or death

-Work with Conroe Criminal Defense Attorney Doug Atkinson Today!
+Work with Conroe Robbery Attorney Doug Atkinson Today!

 2nd DWI w/ Open Container Not Guilty